alkesh26/blog/content/posts/leetcode-valid-number.md

 ### Explanation

-In these kind of problems, our approach should be to check the invalid cases first.
+In these kinds of problems, we should first check the invalid cases.
 We return false the moment we discover any invalid case.
-We need to iterate over the string and run few checks based on the current character.
-While iterating we should keep track whether the signs (`+` or `-`), the exponent `e` or decimal `.` has appeared before or not.
+We must iterate over the string and run a few checks based on the current character.
+While iterating, we should keep track of whether the signs (`+` or `-`), the exponent `e` or decimal `.` has appeared before or not.

 We need to ensure below cases are handled in our code: